calcore-io/calvos/calvos-engine/calvos/comgen/doc/comgen_CAN - Integration Manual.md

 - **Message Name:** Name of the message.
 Needs to comply with C-identifier syntax and needs to be unique per message.

 - **Message ID:** message identifier.
+An integer number not exceeding 11-bits for standard CAN id messages and 29-bits for extended id messages.
 Needs to be unique for each message within the same network.
 It can be entered in decimal format or hexadecimal format (with 0x prefix).

 - **Extended Frame?:** Indicates if the given message has extended id.
 Use values "yes" or "no" (without quotes).

 - **Data Length (bytes):** Indicates the length of the data for the message.
 It can be from 1 to 8.

 - **Description:** A textual description of the message.
 Used only for documentation purposes.
 Not used for code generation.
-Can be any text string consisting of multiple sentences, paragraphs, etc. as desired.
+Can be any text string consisting of multiple sentences, paragraphs, etc., as desired.

-- **Publisher:** node publishing the message.
+- **Publisher:** node publishing (transmitting) the message.
 It shall be one of the node names defined in tab "Network_and_Nodes".

-- **Subscribers:** Node or nodes subscribing to the message.
+- **Subscribers:** Node or nodes subscribing to (receiving) the message.
 Timeout in milliseconds for each subscribing node can be specified within parentheses.
-Shall be a comma sepparated list of node names (within nodes defined in "Network_and_Nodes").
+Shall be a comma separated list of node names (valid nodes defined in "Network_and_Nodes").
 If a timeout definition is required for a given subscribing node it shall be specified between parentheses next to the node's name.
 Examples:
   - Node_1, Node_2 (100), Node_3, Node_4 (1000)   --> Message is subscribed by nodes Node_1, Node_2, Node_3 and Node_4.
 Timeout of 100 ms is defined for Node_2 and a timeout of 1000 ms is defined for Node_4.

   - Node_5  --> Only Node_5 is a subscriber of the node.

 - **Tx Type:** Indicates the transmission type from the publishing node perspective.
 Allowed values are:

   - cyclic: message is cyclic.
 Period needs to be defined.